QCHackers/tqec/alternative-frontend/README.md

-# Frontend v2
+# Alternative Frontend

-The frontend v2 follows an alternative design w.r.t. the frontend in `<repo>/frontend`.
+The alternative frontend follows a different design w.r.t. the official frontend in `<repo>/frontend`.

-**NOTE:** The early development of frontend v2 is connected to the beginner's guide of building a project in Javascript using React and Pixi.
+**NOTE:** The early development of this alternative frontend is connected to the beginner's guide of building a project in Javascript using React and Pixi.
 The step-by-step guide can still be accessed in the form of commit history from the [PR #89 page](https://github.com/QCHackers/tqec/pull/89).